 The main reason for this is the display tech.
 Like the first Razer Phone, the Razer Phone 2 comes with the Ultramotion 120Hz display.
 That means it refreshes faster than pretty much any other device on the market, giving a marked improvement in smoothness both in games and outside.
 This display tech is backed up by the Snapdragon 845 and 8GB of RAM — making the Razer Phone 2 an exceptional performer where games are concerned.
 The speakers are also some of the clearest and loudest we’ve ever tested.

 The design has been updated, too, and the addition of a glass back means wireless charging is possible.
 The 4,000mAh battery should make it through the day pretty easily, even with moderate amounts of gaming.
 QuickCharge 4.0+ support also means it won’t be sat on the charger for long.

-It’s expensive and it lacks a camera that can compete with the flagship competition, but the Razer Phone 2 is still well worth a look.
+It’s not perfect and it lacks a camera that can compete with the flagship competition, but now that the price has dropped the Razer Phone 2 is worth a look.

 The OnePlus 7 Pro has all the makings of an excellent gaming phone and still manages to come in cheaper than much of the competition.
 The first thing you’ll notice is the enormous 6.67-inch AMOLED screen, which is completely free of notches or holes.
 It combines a sharp 3,140 x 1,440-pixel resolution with HDR10+ support.
 It also boasts a 90Hz refresh rate for silky smooth gaming and Oxygen OS has been tweaked to take full advantage.